mcc-us/mcc-us.github.io/_posts/2024-07-17-qbo-trainings.md

 ### Converting a purchase order to an expense or bill

 1. From the left-hand navigation, select `Expenses`, then `Vendors`, On the money bar, select `Purchase Order` box
 2. Find the purchase order
-3. select either `Create bill` or `Create expense` from the dropdown
+3. Select either `Create bill` or `Create expense` from the dropdown

 Note: Enter any missing details.

 4. From the drawer on the right, select `Add` to add the details of the purchase order to the expense

 5. select `Save and close`